omarelnahas23/Personalized-Career-Advice-RAG/README.md

 In this context, several common types of retrievers have been designed,<br>
 each tailored to fulfill a distinct role in enhancing LLMs:<br>
 • **Knowledge Retriever**: providing external knowledge to support LLMs in tackling knowledge-intensive tasks.<br>
-• Memory Retriever: collecting information that extends beyond the immediate context, assisting in the generation of lengthy sequences.<br>
+• **Memory Retriever**: collecting information that extends beyond the immediate context, assisting in the generation of lengthy sequences.<br>
 • **Tool Retriever**: selecting appropriate tools, allowing LLMs to interact effectively with the physical world.<br>